 If you want to find out more about the proper link structure, check out this explanation from Google.

 Rule 6 – Give visitors the information they’re looking for

 Google puts a big emphasis on the quality of the content on your website.

 What you include there has to be valuable and helpful to your visitors.
 And this refers to all pages – especially your homepage.
 There are no dirty tricks or ways around – only information-rich sites get the chance to rank high in the search engine results.

 Rule 7 – Make the content indexable and crawlable

 Every piece of content you place on your site should ideally be in HTML text format.
 That’s because images, videos, Flash files, and other non-text content are often ignored by search engine crawlers.

 Step 1: Learn What Your Audiences Want

 Having made your website more SEO-friendly, you can now proceed and focus on forming a relationship with your newly acquired audience.
 But before you launch an email marketing program, you need to determine what your users want.
-It may be the case, for instance, that a newsletter campaign will have no value to your audience.
+It may be the case, for instance, that an email blast will have no value to your audience.
 You’ll simply waste time – and valuable screen space – setting up a signup form that drives zero conversions.